 Seeking Alpha Cons

 Not for Rookies – Seeking Alpha is not made for the beginning investor.
-Between the desktop display and the way information is presented, users will not be spoon-fed.
+Between the desktop display and the way technical analysis information is presented, users will not be spoon-fed.
 Using the platform will require a background in investing or at least a willingness to learn more outside of the resources that the firm provides immediately.